 Guopeng Li - An Integrated Prefabricated Housing System for affordability, customisation and flexibility

-I have wide ranging experience of architectural education spanning 20 years.
+I am a Fellow of Higher Education Academy and have wide ranging experience of architectural education spanning 20 years.
 I began teaching into the architecture programmes at Newcastle in 1994 as a part-time tutor from practice and became a full-time academic in 1998.
 Since then I have taught and managed at all levels of the professional programmes in Architecture and I have extensive experience of all teaching formats.
 I have been a Head of Year at all stages of the architecture programmes and a module leader for courses in architectural design, architectural theory, professional practice, environmental design and architectural technology.
 I have also been a programme director at all parts of the Professional programmes in Architecture and for various PGT courses.

 Between 2004 and 2010 I was Director of Teaching and Director of the Part 2 programme at The University of Nottingham.
 In addition to running various studio programmes I have also taught lecture programmes in Architectural theory, Environmental Design, and Construction.
 I have been a guest lecturer and visiting critic at numerous universities in the UK, Europe and the USA.

-I have supervised numerous student projects that have achieved regional, national and international recognition and awards.
+I have supervised numerous student design projects that have achieved regional, national and international recognition and awards.

-I am particularly interested in design pedagogy as a mode of research and I have published several peer-reviewed articles related to my teaching practices.
+I am particularly interested in design and material practice as a mode of research and I am actively involved in constructive design research projects where the aim is to explore and generate new knowledge from the active and direct processes of making an artefact.
+I have published several peer-reviewed articles related to my teaching practices.

 - Farmer G, Guy S. Making Morality: Sustainable Architecture and the Pragmatic Imagination.
 Building Research and Information 2010, 38(4), 368-378.